 Map of the site

 If you see this after your page is loaded completely, leafletJS files are missing.

-Petra is wonderful and highly unusual ancient city which was built in narrow canyons of Jebel al-Madhbah some 800 – 1500 m above the sea level.
+Petra is a wonderful and highly unusual ancient city which was built in narrow canyons of Jebel al-Madhbah some 800 – 1500 m above sea level.

 Here over the area of some 20 km² have been discovered remnants of approximately 1000 structures.
-Only one fifth of these buildings have been explored thus far.
+Only a fifth of these buildings has been explored thus far.

 City was located at the crossroads of important trade routes – caravan paths between Egypt and Syria as well as Arabia and Mediterranean (the legendary Incense Route).
 Thus Petra developed as a rich trade city.

 In ancient times the city, most likely, was approached from the south.
 Nowadays tourists enter from the east, through impressive, narrow canyon – Siq.
 This canyon is approximately 1.5 km long, some 70 m deep and in the narrowest places just 2 m wide.

 Numerous inhabitants of Petra needed much water and in the desert-like climate this was a major challenge.

 Nabateans created an ingenious irrigation system and as a result, the city had a perennial stream and a sufficient amount of water to create a desert oasis.
 This sophisticated system included water tunnels, pipes, and more than 200 cisterns.
 Nabateans managed to collect in the city water from all surroundings up to 25 km far.

 Rather often these desert mountains received sudden gushes of rain and flash floods endangered the city in its narrow canyons.
 Also, this problem was solved – Nabateans built a series of dams and cisterns which stopped the excess water and provided water during the droughts.